FMCSA Compliance

 Can I file MCS-150 online?

 Yes.
-FMCSA accepts MCS-150 filings online through the Unified Registration System (URS) at portal.fmcsa.dot.gov.
-Filing online is the fastest path — SAFER usually reflects the update within 1 business day, compared with 4-6 weeks for a mailed paper form.
+FMCSA accepts MCS-150 filings online through its registration system - Motus at motus.dot.gov (as of May 2026), which replaced the legacy URS portal.
+Filing online is the fastest path - SAFER usually reflects the update within 1 business day, compared with 4-6 weeks for a mailed paper form.

 What information do I need to file MCS-150?